 On road trips I normally have a mindset of 'fill up on gas whenever you can' to avoid being in that sticky situation of running out of it!
 This is especially true in Newfoundland if you're driving north of Gros Morne, along the Viking Trail, towards L'Anse Aux Meadows to visit the viking settlement.
 It is a very lonely drive.
 After Rocky Harbour you won't see many places to stop and rest.
 There will be small towns, some of which have gas stations, but if you're looking for a Tim Hortons (a Canadian staple!) to get a quick coffee, you'll be out of luck until you reach St. Anthony's.
 Check out this Iceberg Donut that I saw there.
 I haven't seen it at any other Tim's!

 Keep an eye out for interesting town names

 Besides the breathtaking natural sights you will see on your drive around Newfoundland, one of my favourite things about driving there was spotting the weird and wonderful town names!
-There is the now internet famous town of Dildo (I made a quick stop there.
-There's not much to see but there is a beautiful lake!) but there are many other gems.
+The most well-known of which is probably the now internet famous town of Dildo.
+I made a quick stop there.
+There's not much to see but there is a beautiful lake!
+Other than Dildo, there are many other gems as well.
 Some of my favourites that I spotted were Heart's Delight and Come By Chance.

 Last but not least, enjoy the view!